Cody-Howell/HowlDev.IO.Text/README.md

 The tokens come back in a particular way.
 There is a Frame object in the ConfigFile library that takes them in a particular order and outputs the results objects, arrays, and primitives.

-That order has a general format with a few rules:
+That order has a general format with a few rules.
+I hope to have a better guide for tokenization in the future, but here are some:
 - Objects must specify a key before applying a value
 - Primitives, close object tokens, and close array tokens can all be children to an object or array

+1.0 (12/15/25)

+- Not sure why I had it in beta.
+- Updated target to Net8.0.

 1.0-beta (12/12/25)

 - Created project

-This will be removed from beta probably in a few months.